FusionAuth developer image

 You want to make sure your user account has a first name, which should appear under the picture.

-If they don’t, use the Edit Profile button in the upper right hand corner of the user details screen to edit the account account and give them one.
+If they don’t, use the Edit Profile button in the upper right hand corner of the user details screen to edit the account and give them one.
 The first name is how they’ll be greeted in the application.

 5. Configure the Backend to Complete the Login